AlexMercedCoder/tutorialblog/content/blog/2021/10/my_first_react_app_2021_to_react_app/index.md

 ## Seperation of concerns

-We now have the seen the three core features of being a react beginning, creating components, passing props and using state.
+We now have the seen the three core features of being a react beginning: creating components, passing props and using state.
 Although one more useful piece of knowledge is not every component needs to both track state and also render UI.
 Often times, it may be a good practice to have components that hold state and others that just serve the role of displaying state.

-In the example below we keep our counter state in the App component and pass the the count and addOne function to the counter component that handles the displaying and updating while App is just where the state is housed.
+In the example below we keep our counter state in the App component and pass the the count and addOne function to the counter component as props when then handles the displaying and updating while App is just where the state is housed.

 ```js
 import "./App.css";